 - List testimonials to cement trust

-- End with the CTA again and remind them of urgency
+- End with the CTA again and remind them of the urgency

 Step 3: Polishing the copy

-- Do the first few lines grab the read, pique curiosity, AND evoke emotion?
+- Do the first few lines grab the reader, pique curiosity, AND evoke emotion?

-- Is the offer genuinely an amazing deal that’s hard to pass up?
+- Is the offer genuinely an amazing deal that is hard to pass up?

 - Is there a solid big idea? (original, beneficial, and culturally relevant)